ganesh199/AI_APP_Personal/README_LLM_CHAT.md

 The backend will start on `http://localhost:5000`

-### 2. Access Multi-LLM Chat
+### 2. Configure AI Providers

-1. Open your Personal PA application
-2. From the main view, click "🤖 Start Multi-LLM Chat"
-3. Select your preferred LLM provider
+1. Complete onboarding to configure your first AI provider
+2. Or go to Settings to add multiple providers
+3. Supported providers: OpenAI, Google Gemini, Anthropic, OpenRouter, Local Ollama
-4. Configure the provider with your API key and settings
+4. Each provider requires an API key (except local Ollama)

-5. Start chatting!
+### 3. Start Using Features

+1. **Chat**: Click "🤖 Start Multi-LLM Chat" from main view
+2. **Files**: Use "+" button in chat to upload files for analysis
+3. **Screenshots**: Press Ctrl+Enter anywhere to capture and analyze
+4. **History**: Click book icon to browse past conversations
+5. **Stealth**: Click shield icon to toggle stealth mode

 ## Configuration